-When crawling in "Spider mode", Dragonbot crawls URLs that are closest to the starting page first by prioritizing URLs by page depth, that is, the shortest number of steps it takes to get to a page from the homepage (measured by links).
+When crawling in "Spider mode", Dragonbot crawls URLs that are closest to the starting page first by prioritizing URLs by page depth, that is, the shortest number of steps it takes to get to a page from the starting page (measured by links).

 Starting page in this context refers to the first set of URLs crawled.
 This is the value for "Website" in General Campaign Settings or "Other scope" if selected in Crawler Settings, in addition to any "Alternate Seed URLs" entered.

 The Starting page(s) is considered to be a depth of 0, while all the pages linked to from this page would be a depth of 1.
 Pages that are linked to from depth = 1 pages will have a depth of 2.
 Keep in mind that this is measured based on the shortest route to the page.
 So if page A is linked to from the starting page and a depth = 3 page, page A's depth will be 1 (and not 4, since this is not the shortest path from the starting page.)

 So when Dragonbot begins its crawl, it will begin with the starting page(s) (depth =0).
 It will crawl this page, index its content, and run a number of calculations on its data.

 Next, Dragonbot will crawl all of the URLs that were linked to on the starting page.
 These pages will have a depth of 1.
 After it has crawled all of the depth = 1 pages and indexed their content, Dragonbot will do the same for all the links it found on these pages (depth = 2).
 It will continue in this way until all links on the site have been crawled, or the crawl limit is reached.

 Actually, not all links on the site will be crawled by Dragonbot.
 Pages that are outside of the scope (and therefore treated as an external link), pages blocked by the robots.txt file, or links to files that are not HTML documents will all be ignored by Dragonbot.